cardstack/ember-data-fastboot/README.md

 ## JSON-API Required

-This addon assumes that your application is using [DS.JSONAPISerializer](http://emberjs.com/api/data/classes/DS.JSONAPISerializer.html) as your application's default serialization method.
+Right now, this addon assumes that your application is using [DS.JSONAPISerializer](http://emberjs.com/api/data/classes/DS.JSONAPISerializer.html) as your application's default serialization method.
+See https://github.com/cardstack/ember-data-fastboot/issues/3 if you're interested in making it work for any format.

 ## Installation